arm+band_UV-vis_02.jpg

 CURRENT AND UPCOMING PROJECTS

-From 2021 to 2024, I was an Isaac Newton Trust-funded postdoctoral Research Associate in Conservation at the Museum of Archaeology and Anthropology (MAA), University of Cambridge.
+From 2021 to 2024, I was an Isaac Newton Trust postdoctoral Research Associate in Conservation at the Museum of Archaeology and Anthropology (MAA), University of Cambridge.
 During this time, I worked with MAA’s stores move project as a conservator and researcher-in-practice with a focus on safe handling, access and ethical care.

-In 2025, I remain at MAA as a research associate with the AHRC-funded Hidden in Plain Sight project, a collaboration between MAA, Cambridge University Library and Queen Mary University London that investigates religious texts or textual objects transformed through use.
+In 2025, I remained at MAA as a research associate with the AHRC-funded Hidden in Plain Sight project, a collaboration between MAA, Cambridge University Library and Queen Mary University London that investigates religious texts or textual objects transformed through use.

 PAST PROJECTS